 Although we understand this is a very exciting time for both graduates and their families, UNBC would like to respect the formality of the occasion as much as possible.
 Please keep personal acknowledgements to a respectful level, which will ensure an equal celebration for all the graduates.
 Clapping is welcome at the end of the ceremony, when the Class is announced.

-Note: no public Wifi is available, you will have to use your cell phone data plan to access Internet applications.
+Note: No public Wifi is available, you will have to use your cell phone data plan to access Internet applications.

-How can I help my graduate?
+How can I help my graduate on the day?

 Graduands are required to register prior to their ceremony.
 Since they will be processing from the registration area to the NSC just prior to the ceremony, we ask that any personal items, such as purses, are given to family or friends to keep safe.
 Please remind your graduate of this fact, and take any personal items from them after registration, in the designated area outside Student Street.